MasoniteFramework/docs/advanced/validation.md

 ## Confirmed

 This rule is used to make sure a key is "confirmed".
-This is simply a `key_confirmed` representation of the key.
+This is simply a `key_confirmation` representation of the key.

-For example, if you need to confirm a `password` you would set the password confirmation to `password_confirmed`.
+For example, if you need to confirm a `password` you would set the password confirmation to `password_confirmation`.

 ```python
 """